 23 Jul You Are a Writer

 Our farmer’s market is ripe with fresh offerings, a street-side cornucopia of fruits, vegetables, meats, and flower arrangements so colorful they burst like firecrackers from white-wrapped cones.
-Most everything here, though fresh and local, can be found at other farmer’s markets across our city.
+Though fresh and local, almost everything here can be found at other farmer’s markets across our city.
 One booth, however, offers something original, clever, and inspired.

 Poems.
 Your Topic.
 Your Price.